-Legal status of the Lesbian, Gay and Bisexual Community In March of 2023, Kentucky overrode Governor Andy Beshear's veto to pass SB 150, a "Don't Say Gay" bill that prohibits discussion of LGBTQ+ people and/or issues in schools.
+Legal status of the Lesbian, Gay and Bisexual Community

+In March 2025, the Kentucky legislature passed a bill allowing the practice of conversion therapy on minors, overriding previous vetoes from Governor Andy Beshear.
+In 2023, the legislature also overrode Beshear's veto to pass SB 150, a "Don't Say Gay" bill that prohibits discussion of LGBTQ+ people and/or issues in schools.